grafana/k6-docs/docs/sources/next/javascript-api/k6-net-grpc/stream/stream-write.md

 # Stream.write()

 Writes a message to the stream.
+The message is a canonical request object, as-per the [Protobuf JSON Mapping](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/protocols/grpc/#protocol-buffers-json-mapping).

 ### Example